Josef Zotter, born 21 February 1961 in Feldbach (Styria/Austria)

 Ulrike Zotter continues to manage the company, otherwise this biography would end here.

 Julia Zotter (*1987) built the chocolate theatre in Shanghai and ran it for three years (May2014-August 2017).
 Now she’s back with us in Austria and develops new products together with her father Josef Zotter.
 Julia spent a year in China (Xi-an and Beijing) during secondary school and went on to study food science and biotechnology at Vienna's University of Natural Resources and Life Sciences.
-For her final thesis, she travelled to Brazil to establish a cocoa research project.
+For her final thesis, she travelled to Brazil to establish a cacao research project.
 In 2013, she graduates from the Cordon Bleu Academy in Paris with a Grand-Diplome in Pâtisserie and Cuisine as one of the best in her year.
 Julia has been working in all areas of the chocolate manufactory since she was a child and is a polyglot, speaking fluent English, French, Spanish, Portuguese, Chinese, German and even a little Latin.

 Michael Zotter (*1988) also studied food science and biotechnology at Vienna's University of Natural Resources and Life Sciences and is currently reading business information systems in Vienna.
 Michael is responsible for Zotter's website, online shop and everything else IT.
+He is currently on paternity leave.

 In 1987, founding of the Zotter family business: Together with his wife Ulrike Zotter, the 26-year-old Josef Zotter opens up the Zotter confectionary shop in Glacisstraße in Graz.
 The unusual creations such as "hemp slice", "the funny pie" and "scarlet runner bean roll with coriander" earn regional fame.
 Josef Zotter expands and opens up three more branches.